Slovenia to Croatia – simply sensational

 So we drive off in the direction of Istra – the first peninsula of Croatia.

 He tells us to take the motorway and holds up two fingers for number two exit.
-This all seems fine until we realise we don’t have Kuna to pay the motorway.
+This all seems fine until we realize we don’t have Kuna to pay the motorway.
 We completely miss turn off number two!
-We head on about five more kilometres and see toll booths.
+We head on about five more kilometers and see toll booths.
 Thankfully the guy speaks English.
 Thankfully he also takes Euro.
 He points one way for the Water-park.
 He points the other way toward a town for accommodation.